 - You can also use sugar substitutes.
 They work perfectly fine, though you might want to add a second cinnamon stick to amp up the flavor.

-Enhance the cinnamon flavor.
 If you buy them in bulk, cinnamon sticks are surprisingly inexpensive and many of the best deals are found at international food markets.
 This may free you up to add a second stick to bring more flavor to the syrup.
 In general, though, one stick will achieve a nice, rounded cinnamon flavor.

 Another way to increase the cinnamon flavor is to leave the spice in the syrup longer.
 While 1 hour gets a nice flavor, three hours is better.
-I have infused for as long as 8 hours when a stronger syrup was needed and it worked out great.

 Add Extra Flavor to Your Cinnamon Syrup

-Cinnamon is a very versatile spice and you can use it as a foundation for creating very unique homemade syrups for your drinks.
+Cinnamon is a very versatile spice and you can use it as a foundation for creating unique homemade syrups for your drinks.
 Explore these recipes and enjoy the full range of this fun ingredient.

 Using Cinnamon Syrup in Cocktails